MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/misc/enter-your-product-key.md

 1. Go to <a href="https://go.microsoft.com/fwlink/p/?LinkId=839911" target="_blank">office.com/setupkey</a>.

-2. Enter your product key, then choose **Next**.
+2. Enter your product key, then select **Next**.

-3. Enter your name, work email address, business phone number, company name, and country or region, then choose **Next**.
+3. Enter your name, work email address, business phone number, company name, and country or region, then select **Next**.

 4. Enter a phone number to receive either a text or call to verify your identity.